claytonblythe/fastcli/README.md

 ## Fastcli

-fastcli is a command line program I am working on to use fast.com to do wifi speed tests from the command line
+fastcli is a command line interface (CLI) for doing network testing and speedtesting using Go coroutines.
+It is memory efficient, performant, and descriptive in the information that it provides, including test servers/locations used, Round Trip Time (RTT), Client IP Address & Location, fast.com endpoint used, test duration, data downloaded, and speed in Megabits per second.

 Demo